OndrejSzekely/metron_ai_deepforge/README.md

 ### Building & running documentation locally
 1. Download the repository using `git clone https://github.com/OndrejSzekely/metron_ai_deepforge.git`
-2. It is recommended to use virtual environment, to encapsulate the dev tools (Python frameworks and other software components).
-Create Python **3.7** virtual environment using Python dependency management tool you are using (e.g. Conda, Pipenv, etc...).
+2. It is recommended to use virtual environment managed by [*uv*](https://docs.astral.sh/uv), to encapsulate the dev tools (Python frameworks and other software components) from the system.
+Create Python **3.12** virtual environment using Python dependency management tool you are using (e.g. Conda, Pipenv, etc...).

-    ##### :bulb: Reference Installation Steps :point_down: <!-- omit in toc -->
+    ##### :bulb: Reference Installation Steps :point_down:   <!-- markdownlint-disable MD001 MD023--> <!-- omit in toc -->

-    It is recommended to use Anaconda channel ([how to get Anaconda](https://www.anaconda.com/products/individual)), which also provides installation management of non-Python software components, and Python.
+    Reference installation steps use [*uv*](https://docs.astral.sh/uv) management tool.
 Run following command to create a new virtual environment:

     ```shell
-    conda create -n metron_dev_37 python=3.7
+    uv venv
     ```
-    Run following command to attach created virtual environment in which all further steps are executed:
-    ```shell
-    conda activate metron_dev_37
-    ```

-3. Install following frameworks in the environment.
+3. Install documentation `docs` dependencies stored in `pyproject.toml` file.

     ```text
     sphinx (~5.0.2)
     myst-parser (=1.0.0)